 Gratineed tomatoes are filled with cheese, herbs and breadcrumbs and oven baked for slightly retro but awesome lunches or as a side dish to a main meal.
 They can be cooked in covered BBQs as well.

 Are you looking for similar recipes?
 Try Oven Baked Tomatoes, and Baked Stuffed Tomatoes with Rice.

 Or if you are after other Gratin dishes, try Pasta Bake with Cabbage and Cheese, Potato and Cheddar Gratin, and Caramelised Witlof with a Cheesey Topping.

 You might like to browse other Baked Tomatoes here.
 All of our Tomato recipes are here and here, or Italian recipes here. and here.
 Or find inspiration in our easy Autumn recipes here and here.

 Continue reading “Pomodori Gratinati | Tomatoes Gratineed with Cheese”

 Garlicky soup for you, and your partner.

-This recipe is a bit famous in our household, a recipe that we have used over the years (since 1997), and laugh about the garlickiness of it.
+This recipe is a bit famous in our household, a recipe that we have used over the years (since 1997), and laugh about the supposed garlickiness of it.
 But don’t skimp on the garlic.
 It is worth every clove.
 (Actually, because the garlic cooks out, you don’t taste it in the way you might expect.)
 This is a hearty soup, great for cold cold weather.
 Roughly chop the ingredients for a rustic farmhouse soup, or chop them finely for a more refined bowl.

-Browse our collection of Soup Recipes here and here or the Red Lentil recipes here.
-Find some inspiration in our Autumn collection here and here.
+Browse our collection of Soup Recipes and our Red Lentil recipes.
+Find some inspiration in our Late Autumn collection of recipes.

 Before A Life (Time) of Cooking, there was Food Matters.
 Continue reading “Welcome welcome welcome ……..”